Chevrotain/chevrotain/docs/faq.md

 * No need to learn a new syntax, as Chevrotain a **Pure** JavasScript Library. instead the problem is reduced to learning a new API.

 * No need for a special editor to write the Grammar, just use your favorites JavaScript editor.

+### <a name="VS_OTHERS"></a> What Differentiates Chevrotain from other JavaScript Parsing Solutions?
+* **Performance**: Chevrotain is generally faster (often much more so) than other existing JavaScript Parsing Solutions.
+  See an [Online Benchmark] that compares the performance of JSON Parser implemented using multipile JavaScript Parsing solutions.

+* **Error Recovery/ Fault Tolerance**: With the exception of Antlr4, other JavaScript Parsing Solutions usually do not have Error Recovery capabilities.

 ### <a name="WHY_ERROR_RECOVERY"></a> Why are Error Recovery / Fault Tolerant capabilities needed in a Parser?